 Leading a Meditative Life

-While the ultimate aim of a Buddhist practitioner is the attainment of an enlightened or Buddha mind, one without suffering, there are more basic goals that must be achieved first.
+The ultimate aim of a Buddhist and meditation practitioner is the attainment of enlightened Buddha mind, one without suffering.
+However, there are more basic goals that must be achieved first.

-In Buddhism, meditation has to do with ‘familiarisation’.
-Through meditation, you can familiarise your mind with beneficial states and thoughts.
-Thoughts such as assisting others, compassion, treating others equally and morality.
-You begin to realise that non-virtuous thoughts such as hatred, anger, greed and jealousy are not destructive to the people you direct them at, but also to yourself.
+In Buddhism, meditation has to do with ‘familiarization’.
+Through meditation, you can familiarize your mind with beneficial states and thoughts such assisting others, compassion, treating others equally and morality.
+You begin to realize that non-virtuous thoughts such as hatred, anger, greed and jealousy are not destructive to the people you direct them at, but also yourself.

 What is Buddhism?

 A religion, a philosophy, discipline of the mind, a way of life.
 The Buddhist Path is a personal experience of achieving deep and long-lasting happiness by gaining wisdom and a mind free of negative emotions.
 This can only happen if we cultivate positive practices and realize the benefits of doing so.
 Meditation is an essential means of accomplishing this.